abstract road

 The State dropped the DUI.

-The defendant was stopped after she was swerving all over the road and into oncoming traffic.
-She also forced another car off the road.
-Officers observed an odor of alcohol, dilated/watery eyes, and slow movements.
-She then performed roadside tests and was arrested for DUI.
-She later blew a .146 and a .144 in the breath machine.
+The defendant was stopped for driving westbound in the eastbound lane of travel.
+The officer noticed an odor of alcohol, she admitted to having drank 3 beers, and had red/glassy eyes.
+She then performed various field sobriety tests and was arrested for DUI.
+She later blew a .146 and .140 in the breath machine.

 The State dropped the DUI.